 Safe driving is an endless game so keep learning new tips.
 Braking is an essential part of driving, just as you would say that silence is an integral part of any conversation.
-You should not drive a car that cannot brake or talk to anyone who cannot stop to listen.
+You should learn how to brake smoothly as can’t drive a car that cannot brake or talk to anyone who cannot stop to listen.

 If you are accelerating a car, eventually you are going to slow down or stop, whether you are a beginner or you have been on the wheels for 3 decades.
 You better not drive a vehicle with no working brakes.
 If you cannot stop when you want to, do not move!
 However, you also wish for the stopping to be as smooth as possible, so you should apply the brake properly.

 So how do you brake smoothly every time you want to stop?
 Braking smoothly is a fine art that takes time to master.
 At first, you would not be the smoothest brake puller around, but it would get into you with practice.

 Once you learn this skill, your car will be less stressed because it won’t experience the warping on the brake rotor surface caused by the much heat from abrupt braking.
 Therefore, the car will also last longer.
 Your passengers will enjoy a comfortable, smooth ride free of sudden jerky stops that result in beverage spills or knocking of foreheads on front seats.

 The following are the ways to follow each time you want to brake smoothly: